Written by: Sanjeev

 While creating content always remember The Pareto Principle.
 The principle states that 80% of the effect comes from 20% of the causes.

-So your content should cover that 20 % of the causes and you should be able to serve 80% of the audience.
 The effort which you should spend is in identifying those 20% causes.
 You should be looking to create a content which can be good enough for your 80% audience and improve it over time to serve additional audience.

 If you wait for the content to be ready for your entire audience, you might waste a lot of time before you can publish it.
 And, based on the principle, you gain may only be around 20% from all that effort.